• Skip to secondary menu

 Adult dogs need to be socialized too.
 If you adopt an adult dog, introduce it carefully and slowly to a variety of people, places, and situations.
 Make it a positive experience with plenty of treats and rewards.
 Get help from a trainer or canine behaviorist if needed.

-Make sure your dog can be identified if it runs off or gets lost.
+Make sure your dog can be identified if it runs off or gets lost by putting id tags on its collar or microchipping them.
 Things happen such as someone leaving the front door open or your dog gets startled and flees in fright.

-A tag should have your name, address, and phone number on it.
+A tag should have registration information such as your name, address, and phone number on it.
 A microchip is a great option if your dog does not wear a collar.

 Accidents happen.
 Keep your dog safe while traveling in the car.
 Use a dog harness that attaches to a seat belt or put your dog in a travel crate.